alpaka-group/llama/docs/pages/blobs.rst

 All this is handled by :cpp:`llama::allocView()`, but I needs to be given an allocator to handle the actual allocation of each blob.

 Every time a view is copied, it's array of blobs is copied too.
-Depending on the type of blobs used, this can have different effects, especially wrt. the behavior when views are copied.
+Depending on the type of blobs used, this can have different effects.

-If a :cpp:`std::vector<std::byte>` is used, the full storage will be copied.
+If e.g. :cpp:`std::vector<std::byte>` is used, the full storage will be copied.
-If a :cpp:`std::shared_ptr<std::byte[]>` is used, the storage is shared between each copy of the view.
+Contrary, if a :cpp:`std::shared_ptr<std::byte[]>` is used, the storage is shared between each copy of the view.

 .. _label-allocators: